Mark-Leck/MineDown/README.md

 minedown

-Note: this has only been tested on Ubunto 12.10 and the cgminer-2.10.5-x86_64-built version of cgminer, but should work with any versions containing the api-example.php (this 'MUST' be located in the same folder as cgminer)
+Note: this has only been tested on Ubuntu 12.10 and the cgminer-2.10.5-x86_64-built version of cgminer, but should work with any versions containing the api-example.php (this 'MUST' be located in the same folder as cgminer)